Konstantin Pokrovsky: Biography

 On May 11, 1944, Pokrovsky was arrested by the UNKGB department for the Odessa region under the article 54-1a of the Criminal Code of the Ukrainian SSR (High treason).
-In the arrest warrant, the main charge was the fact that Pokrovsky had read a lecture entitled "The destruction of the Pulkovo Observatory by the Bolsheviks".
+In the arrest warrant, the main charge was that Pokrovsky had read a lecture entitled "The destruction of the Pulkovo Observatory by the Bolsheviks".
 During the interrogations, K. D. Pokrovsky did not admit his guilt, and considered the lecture objective.
 He was in prison No. 1 of the NKVD of the Kiev region.
 He died in the prison hospital on November 5, 1944.

 Scientific activity

 K. D. Pokrovsky developed methods of celestial mechanics for determining the orbits of cloud formations in comet tails.
 He was an active teacher and popularizer of astronomical knowledge.
 He also gave popular science lectures in many cities of the country.
 His book Guide to the Sky, first published in Moscow in 1894, has had four editions and received the prize named after Emperors Peter the Great and Nicholas II, and the book Star Atlas, published in St. Petersburg, brought him worldwide fame.
 He is the author of textbooks on cosmography for middle schools and textbooks on practical astronomy for universities.